 If you’re one of these individuals, then chances are you’re desperate for results and have probably tried the latest weight loss trends with disappointing, and often disheartening, results.

-You’ve cut calories, gone gluten-free, lowered your carbs, tried to exercise more.
+You’ve cut calories, gone gluten-free, lowered your carbs, and tried to exercise more.
 Meanwhile, you’ve beaten yourself up emotionally, felt like a failure, wondered why nothing has worked for you, wished for more willpower, and drained your spirits.
 You may even feel “stuck.”

 Everyone dealing with weight loss issues needs to know that it is virtually impossible to make serious progress if you continue to eat large evening meals with heavy foods!

 I cannot emphasize this point too much.
-Ayurveda describes that digestion is less strong in the evening, plus lying down to sleep a few hours later further slows down digestion, metabolism and circulation.
+Ayurveda describes that digestion is less strong in the evening, plus lying down to sleep a few hours later further slows down digestion, metabolism, and circulation.
 The body simply cannot assimilate large evening meals properly.
-The result is that much of the food is digested poorly and eventually creates toxins, fat and excess weight.
+The result is that much of the food is digested poorly and eventually creates toxins, fat, and excess weight.